Bosnian Mountain Horse: History

 Selective breeding of the Bosnian Mountain Horse began at the stud of Goražde in 1908.
 The principal centres for the selection of the breed were the stud farms of Borike, in the municipality of Rogatica, and Han Pijesak.
 Three stallion lines – Agan, Barut and Miško – and nine mare lines were established; the Agan line is lost, and the Barut and Miško lines heavily mixed.
 Arab stallions at the Borike stud were used to improve the Bosnian Mountain Horse.

 There are two types within the breed.
 The Glasinacki type has substantial Arab influence; it is named after the plateau of Glasinac on the Romanija mountain, in the eastern part of the Republika Srpska.
 A smaller type, the Podveleški, is found in Herzegovina.

-During the Bosnian War of 1992–1995 horse populations, like those of other farm animals, suffered heavily.
+Horse populations – like those of other farm animals – suffered heavily during the Bosnian War of 1992–1995.
 In the Federation of Bosnia and Herzegovina, the total number of horses fell from 46,628 in 1990 to 16,080 in 1995, and by 2002 had fallen further to 7,014, or about 15% of the pre-war number; in the Republika Srpska numbers also fell, though not so steeply.
 Overall, horse numbers in Bosnia and Herzegovina fell by 68% between 1990 and 2002.

 The breed has not been substantially affected by importations of foreign horses.
 It is in some areas the principal, or even the only, means of transportation.

+Characteristics

+A survey of 3800 of the horses in the 1950s found the commonest colour to be bay, accounting for 38% of the total, followed by grey (28%), black (18%), chestnut (13%), dun and striped dun (3%) and isabelline (0.13%).